nocomplexity/securitybydesign/securityculture.md

 Without a good cyber security culture within your project or organization when you start with Security by Design is useless and a waste of time and money.

-Organizational culture refers to the beliefs, perceptions, values, and attitudes that are shared.
+Organisational culture refers to the beliefs, perceptions, values, and attitudes that are shared.
 You must care about culture because it greatly influences employee behaviour and has an immense impact on the successful application of Security by Design.

 Culture also happens whether you like it or not.
 Every organization has many cultures in it that reflect the diversity of its people, departments and skills.
 This means that you already have a cybersecurity culture, even if you’re not actively building it.